 Some subscribers may give you other contact information like a phone number or email address.
 Some may not.
 But you still want to connect with those who fall outside the 24-hour messaging window, and you’ll want to use sponsored messages on Facebook to do so.

 - Sponsored messages don’t deliver like a typical broadcast — they are an ad.
 This means they are impacted by bidding competition with other businesses.
 There is also a limit as to how many sponsored messages a subscriber can receive per day.
-Your ad might not reach a subscriber’s Messenger home screen, so they may not be best for time-sensitive or emergency messages.
+Your ad might not reach a subscriber’s phone, so they may not be best for time-sensitive or emergency messages.

 How to send Facebook sponsored messages using ManyChat